D. J. Chark

-Darrell Demont "D. J." Chark Jr. (born September 23, 1996) is an American professional football wide receiver.
+Darrell Demont "D. J." Chark Jr. (born September 23, 1996) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the LSU Tigers and was selected by the Jacksonville Jaguars in the second round of the 2018 NFL draft.

 Early life

 Chark was born to Shirley and Darrell Chark on September 23, 1996.
 He played for a youth league as a running back in his hometown.
 He attended Alexandria Senior High School in Alexandria, Louisiana, where played high school football and ran track.

 College career

 Chark had offers from schools such as Memphis, Oklahoma State, Texas A&M, among others.
 He chose to commit to Louisiana State University (LSU) to play college football.
 Chark played at LSU from 2014 to 2017 under head coaches Les Miles and Ed Orgeron.
 After not recording a reception his first two years, he had 26 for 466 yards and three touchdowns as a junior in 2016.
 As a senior in 2017, he had 40 receptions for 874 yards and three touchdowns.
 Known for his straight-ahead speed, Chark earned the nickname "The Flash" during his time at LSU.
 He wore number 7 at LSU.